-- 1. If students disclose they have a problem with or are using one of the above substances, there will be no suspension and it will not be put on the student's record.
-The student will be required to have counseling and drug testing if applicable to give them accountability as they establish new habits. - 2.
-If a student is caught in possession or using any of the above substances, any of the following actions can be taken by the discipline committee: - a.
+1. If students disclose they have a problem with or are using one of the above substances, there will be no suspension and it will not be put on the student's record.
+The student will be required to have counseling and drug testing if applicable to give them accountability as they establish new habits.

+2. If a student is caught in possession or using any of the above substances, the following actions can be taken by the discipline committee:

+- a.
 Student & parent conference with school personnel - b.
 Professional evaluation - c.
 Participation in an appropriate substance cessation program - d.
 Suspension from school - e.
 Being asked to withdraw from school - f.
-Other action as determined by the school personnel - g.
-Law enforcement may be involved - 3.If a student is delivering, transferring, or selling any of the above substances, expulsion will likely result.
+Other action as determined by the school personnel

+3.If a student is caught delivering, transferring, or selling any of the above substances, expulsion will likely result.